Adoption Aid Grants FAQs

 Do you award grants to families adopting independently?

-No. Show Hope is not able to assist with adoptions that are not processed through a licensed, child-placing agency.
+No. Show Hope is unable to assist with adoptions that are not processed through a licensed, child-placing agency.
 A home study provider does not fulfill this requirement if you are using a different child-placing agency or provider.

 May single parents apply for an Adoption Aid grant?